grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/alert-queries.md

 ### Evaluating a provisioned alert rule

 You can also use a provisioned alert rule to test that your data source is compatible with alerting.
+For example:

 ```ts
 test('should evaluate to true when loading a provisioned query that is valid', async ({